 - 66. In Bombardier's 2018 Q1 MD&A, the Defendants stated that Bombardier was "in line" to attain a FCF Guidance of Breakeven ±\$150 million.
-In the 2018 Q2 MD&A, [...] they reassured investors that [...]
-Bombardier remained "in line" and further stated that [...] the Company's FCF Guidance excluded the net proceeds from the Downsview Sale.
-However, the foregoing was a misrepresentation as the Defendants knew or should have known that Bombardier [...] would likely not meet its FCF Guidance; - 66.1 On August 2, 2018, the Defendants knew or should have known that it was not reasonable to reaffirm Bombardier's FCF Guidance for three distinct reasons;
+In the 2018 Q2 MD&A, Bombardier reassured investors that it remained "in line" and further stated that its FCF Guidance excluded the net proceeds from the Downsview Sale.
+However, the foregoing was a misrepresentation as the Defendants knew or should have known that Bombardier could not meet its FCF Guidance according to its own explanation of the shortfall, namely the BT Issues:

+- i) a shift in its product portfolio,

+- ii) production and delivery delays, and

+- iii) customer infrastructure issues;